mi-apps/asseta/SUPPORT.md

 **Thank you for using Asseta!** 💙

-If you have any other questions or concerns not covered here, please don't hesitate to reach out to us at support@mi-apps.com.
+If you have any other questions or concerns not covered here, please don't hesitate to reach out to us at mi.apps.requests@gmail.com or through GitHub.

 ---